-Hilary of DCEO said I would say, one of the strategies I'm really employing for the contracting community is to convene is to get on the agenda of an existing meeting.
+Hilary of DCEO said I would say, one of the strategies I'm really employing for the contracting community is to convene, is to get on the agenda of an existing meeting.
 I believe that there are multiple organizations who have the target audience that we desire to reach.
 So, the goal is to really be partners with them in and meeting the needs, and sharing the information to their members, and to the body of people that they support.
 So, I encourage them to reach out again to the agencies to let us know when events are happening, where they're happening.
 And if there's an opportunity for us to take 10 minutes out of the agenda to share the information, we would like to do that.
 So, I would say that that's one element, and then forums like this, when people are engaged or informed just to send us a note to say, consider this location, consider this topic.
 We know people who want this information and let us figure out how to meet the need.

 Commissioner Keener said yeah, I’ll add to what you just said.
-We're developing some pretty good lists of agency partners and other groups to kind of help us spread the word and obviously directly spread the word to them as well.
+We're developing some pretty good spread-the-word lists of agency partners and other groups to kind of help us spread the word and obviously directly spread the word to them as well.
 So, I would imagine you know, if we have an indication of kind of the audience that we're looking to get to these events, that we should be able to help, I think, spread the word through those lists as well.

 Chair Keller said very good.

-Commissioner Dawson said yeah, I guess I'll just add further some feedback that we got from the road shows is that having the road shows at specific locations in the target communities that we're looking at, I
+Commissioner Dawson said yeah, I guess I'll just add, further, some feedback that we got from the road shows is that having the road shows at specific locations in the target communities that we're looking at, I

 think was very much appreciated.
 A number of organizations are particularly interested in how, as we move forward with these CEJA initiatives, that small organizations won't be overlooked.
-And so, we've been emphasizing a lot of the great support mechanisms built within the CEJA of grants to help small organizations, all the technical assistance webinars.
-And we've been having to ensure that organizations that are new to grant relationships with the State have the support that they need to viably compete for these grants, and I think those you know, those are all important notes to ensure you get across as well.
+And so, we've been emphasizing a lot of the great support mechanisms built within the CEJA grants to help small organizations, all the technical assistance webinars that we've been having to ensure that organizations that are new to grant relationships with the State have the support that they need to viably compete for these grants, and I think those you know, those are all important notes to ensure you get across as well.

 Chair Keller said very good.
 Thank you for that feedback.
 Any other questions from commission members about what they just shared?